 |ASSESSMENT* (HCV-RNA Results†)||RECOMMENDATION|

 |PreviouslyUntreated Patients||Not Detected||Not Detected||Complete three-medicine regimen at TW28.|

 |Previous Partial Responders or Relapsers‡||Not Detected||Not Detected||Complete three-medicine regimen at TW36.|

 |Previous Null Responders‡||Detected or Not Detected||Not Detected||Continue all three medicines and finish through TW48.|

-regimen.
-If the patient has confirmed, detectable HCV-RNA at TW24, then
+If the patient has confirmed, detectable HCV-RNA at TW24, then discontinue three-medicine regimen.

 †“Not Detected” refers to HCV-RNA assay results reported as “Target Not Detected” or “HCV-RNA Not Detected”.
 In clinical trials, HCV-RNA in plasma was measured using a Roche COBAS® TaqMan® assay with a lower limit of quantification of 25 IU/mL and a limit of detection of 9.3 IU/mL.
 See WARNINGS AND PRECAUTIONS for a description of HCV-RNA assay recommendations.

 ‡ See Clinical Studies for definitions of previous response to interferon and ribavirin therapy.